There are several ways to report bugs (or possible bugs) you encounter in Zulip:

 Join the Zulip development community if you don’t already have an account.

 Pick an appropriate stream to report your issue:

 #issues for issues with the Zulip web app or server.
-A good default if you aren’t sure which stream to use.
+Use this stream if you aren’t sure which stream is most appropriate.

 #mobile for issues with the mobile apps.